EricCallaway/Thoughtful-AI-FDE-Technical-Screen/README.md

 3. `python3 main.py`
 4. Observe results.
 5. To run the unit test suite, simply run `pytest` while in the root directory of the project.
+6. You are able to load different csv files to test for different outcomes of the program.
+Simply follow the same format of the given input.csv file.

 ## Architectural Decisioning